greenelab/phenoplier_manuscript/manuscript.md

 For this, we computed a drug-disease score by anti-correlating the $z$-scores for a disease (from TWAS) and the $z$-scores for a drug (from LINCS) across sets of genes of different size.
 Therefore, a large score for a drug-disease pair indicated that a higher (lower) predicted expression of disease-associated genes are down (up)-regulated by the drug, thus predicting a potential treatment.
 Similarly, for the LV-based approach, we estimated how pharmacological perturbations affected the gene module activity by projecting expression profiles of drugs into our latent representation  (see Methods).
-We used a manually-curated gold standard of drug-disease medical indications [@doi:10.7554/eLife.26726; @doi:10.5281/zenodo.47664] for 322 drugs across 53 diseases to evaluate the prediction performance.
+We used a manually-curated gold standard set of drug-disease medical indications [@doi:10.7554/eLife.26726; @doi:10.5281/zenodo.47664] for 322 drugs across 53 diseases to evaluate the prediction performance.

 ![